 Mental Health First Aid is the initial help given to a person showing symptoms of mental illness or in a mental health crisis (severe depression, psychosis, panic attack, suicidal thought and behaviors...) until appropriate professional, or other help such as peer and family, support can be engaged.

-Mental Health First Aid (MHFA) is a 12-hour certification course designed to help communities and frontline professionals better understand mental illness and to respond to psychiatric emergencies.
+Mental Health First Aid (MHFA) is an 8-hour certification course designed to help communities and frontline professionals better understand mental illness and to respond to psychiatric emergencies.
 Perfect for Primary Care Professionals, Local Business Leaders and Human Resource Departments, Parents, Teachers, and School Administrators or anybody who works with the public on a regular basis.

-All community classes are two day courses, held from 8:30 a.m. - 3:30 p.m at the Bess Chisum Stephens Community Center - located in the Midtowne area of Little Rock.
+All community classes are one-day courses, held from 8:00 am - 5:00 p.m at the Bess Chisum Stephens Community Center - located in the Midtown area of Little Rock.

-Course Fee: $190 per participant for the two day course
+Course Fee: $75.00 per participant for the one day course

-To secure a private training course for your group or office, please contact Mandy Richardson at firstname.lastname@example.org
+To secure a private training course for your group or office, please contact JoBeth McElhanon at firstname.lastname@example.org